csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 <figure>
   <img src="{{ site.cloudinary }}/wp-content/uploads/2024/09/csswizardry.com-h1.png" alt width="1012" height="635" loading="lazy">
   <figcaption>Note entry 1: There’s some blue (HTML) around 0.6–0.8s, then some purple (image)
-from approximately 0.8–1.0s, and then more blue entries from 3.4–5.0s—this is evidence of connection reuse.</figcaption>
+from approximately 0.8–1.0s, and then more blue entries from 3.4–5.0s — this is evidence of connection reuse.</figcaption>
 </figure>